awsdocs/amazon-rekognition-developer-guide/doc_source/images-orientation.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/rekognition/latest/dg/images/90face.png)

 Some images in \.jpg format contain orientation information in Exif metadata\.
-If the value of the `OrientationCorrection` field is `null` in the operation's response, the Exif metadata for the image contains the orientation\.
+If available, the Exif metadata for the image contains the orientation\.
 In the Exif metadata, you can find the image's orientation in the `orientation` field\.
 Although Amazon Rekognition Image identifies the presence of image orientation information in Exif metadata, it does not provide access to it\.
 To access the Exif metadata in an image, use a third\-party library or write your own code\.
 For more information, see [Exif Version 2\.32](http://cipa.jp/std/documents/download_e.html?DC-008-Translation-2019-E)\.

-Images in \.png format do not have Exif metadata\.
-For \.jpg images that don't have Exif metadata and for all \.png images, Amazon Rekognition Image operations return an estimated orientation for the image in the `OrientationCorrection` field\.
-Estimated orientation is measured counterclockwise and in increments of 90 degrees\.
-For example, Amazon Rekognition Image returns ROTATE\_0 for an image that is oriented to 0 degrees and ROTATE\_90 for an image that is rotated 90 degrees counterclockwise\.